PeaceMoreS/PeaceMoreS/README.md

 ---

 ### 💡 My Vision
-To build and scale ventures that empower people — combining technology, strategy, and creativity to solve real problems.
+To build and scale ventures that empower people.
+Combining technology, strategy, and creativity to solve real problems.

 ---